 Enjoy bartering and buying a few souvenirs as you work your way to the top of the hill where you'll find yourself stopped in your tracks, gawking at this gorgeous cathedral.
 Here's more on Andriivskyi street.

 - Nearest Metro Stop: Kontraktova Ploscha (Blue Line)

 Lower Lavra is where things really get interesting.
 Wander through the hundreds of narrow passages in this monastery and see where monks used to worship.
 The coolest part is that through these narrow passages, there is over 100 monks embalmed in cases for us to admire.

-Nearest Metro Stop: "Arsenal'na" (red line)
+- Nearest Metro Stop: Arsenal'na (red line)

-Nearest Metro Stop: "Zoloti Vorota" (green line) or "Maidan Nezalezhnosti" (blue line)
+- Nearest Metro Stop: Maidan Nezalezhnosti (blue line)

 The original cathedral was demolished by Soviet authorities in the 1930s, but thankfully the cathedral was reconstructed and opened in 1999 following Ukrainian independence in 1991.

-Nearest Metro Stop: Maidan Nezalezhnosti (blue line)
+- Nearest Metro Stop: Maidan Nezalezhnosti (blue line)

-Are you wanting to not only visit Ukraine but live there?
-We can help you do that!
-International Language Programs is a non-profit organization who sends college-aged volunteers abroad to teach English in places like Ukraine.
+Volunteering in Ukraine is the way to do that!
+International Language Programs(ILP) is a non-profit organization who sends college-aged volunteers abroad to teach English in places like Ukraine.
 Get more info and see more pictures right here —